diomedesdigital/Moonshine-Stills-App/plugins/cordova-plugin-media/README.md

 ## media.getCurrentAmplitude

-Returns the current amplitude within an audio file.
+Returns the current amplitude of the current recording.

     media.getCurrentAmplitude(mediaSuccess, [mediaError]);